Pingze-github/magicLoad.js/README.md

 + size_ele  :Optional(effective with Rule3).
 Means the element whoes "width" or "height" changes.
 Default as the img itself.
 + overflow_ele  :Optional(effective with Rule4).
 Means the element that the imgs overflow from.
 Default as ```img_ele.parent()```
 + load_screen  :Optional(effective with Rule6).
 A 2-length list means the ratio to default screen region.
 Default as ```load_screen:[0,1]```. e.g. ```[0,2]``` means img will load when it goes into the screen you see and the screen next.
 You can use this to preload imgs before it can be seen.

+#### Note
+1. You can use magicLoad() for many times in single page.
+Every magicLoad() will work independently.
+So try not to register the same img twice.
+2. If some imgs in your page are created some time after the page is loaded, magicLoad cannot register them before they are really in the document.
+So try to use magicLoad() again after them are created specially.
+3. The magicLoad will stop checking the img which is loaded or deleted automatically.